corona-warn-app/cwa-verification-server/README.md

 ## Development

 This component can be locally build in order to test the functionality of the interfaces and verify the concepts it is build upon.
-There are two ways to build
+There are two ways to build:
- - maven build, run as spring application
+ - [Maven](https:///maven.apache.org) build - to run this component as spring application on your local machine
- - docker build, run as local docker container
+ - [Docker](https://www.docker.com) build, to run it as docker container composed from the provided docker composing [file](https://github.com/corona-warn-app/cwa-verification-server/blob/master/Dockerfile)
  ### Prerequisites
  Open JDK 11
  Maven
+ *(optional)*: Docker
+ ### Build
+>#### Maven
+    mvn package
+    mvn run

+>#### Docker
+    docker build -f|--file <path to dockerfile>
+or simply

+    docker build
+if you are in the root of the checked out repository.